NixOS/nix.dev/source/guides/recipes/dependency-management.md

 ## Migrating from `niv`

-A previous version of this guide recommended using [`niv`](https://github.com/nmattia/niv/), which is not maintained anymore.
+A previous version of this guide recommended using [`niv`](https://github.com/nmattia/niv/), a similar pin manager written in Haskell.

-If you have a project using `niv`, import remote source definitions into `npins`:
+If you have a project using `niv`, you can import remote source definitions into `npins`:

 ```shell-session
 npins import-niv